Officers and Board of Directors

 Section 3 – Duties of the Officers

-Section 3 – Membership Committee
+Section 1 – Appointment of Committee Chairs

-The Nominating Committee shall provide the membership with a slate of nominees for Board positions when such positions become vacant.
+The Nominating Committee shall provide the membership with a slate of nominees for Member-at-Large positions when such positions become vacant.
 The Nominating Committee shall also provide a slate of nominees for Executive Committee positions and oversee all elections.

 Section 1 – Liaison with LaRC